Human-Connection/Human-Connection-Clock-Frontend/README.md

 This repository contains the Frontend part of the Clock of Change in form of a Wordpress plugin.

+The purpose of the Clock of Change Frontend is to display the visual part of the Clock of Change, handle user interactions (especially registrations) and provide a basic administration surface for the Clock of Change through Wordpress.

+The Clock of Change Frontend depends on the [Clock of Change API](https://github.com/Human-Connection/Clock-of-Change-API), which acts as the Backend and takes care of storing and processing the data.

 To find out more about the Clock of Change and Human Connection - the network behind it - visit https://human-connection.org/en/.

 ## Tech Stack